replicatedhq/replicated-docs/docs/intro-replicated.md

 # Introduction to Replicated

-This topic describes the Replicated platform, including features, pricing plans, installation options, and release workflow.
+This topic describes the Replicated platform, including features, installation options, and management and development tools.

 ## About the Replicated Platform